enragedcoding/NullCrypt/README.md

-Created by 0x03a8, Repentance & PilferingGod
+Created by CyberGuard, Repentance & PilferingGod